rust-lang/rfcs/text/0000-ptr-meta.md

-- Feature Name: `vtable`
+- Feature Name: `ptr-meta`
-- Start Date: 2018-10-24
+- Start Date: 2018-10-26
 - RFC PR:
 - Rust Issue:

 # Summary
 [summary]: #summary

-Add a `DynTrait` trait and a `VTable` type to provide access to the components of a fat pointer to a trait object `dyn SomeTrait`, and the ability to reconstruct such a pointer from its components.
+Add generic APIs that allow manipulating the metadata of fat pointers:

+* Naming the metadata’s type  (as an associated type)
+* Extracting metadata from a pointer
+* Reconstructing a pointer from a data pointer and metadata
+* Representing vtables, the metadata for trait objects, as a type with some limited API

+This RFC does *not* propose a mechanism for defining custom dynamically-sized types, but tries to stay compatible with future proposals that do.

 # Background
 [background]: #background

-## Dynamically-sized types (DSTs)

-Any Rust type `T` is either statically-sized or dynamically-sized.

-All values of a statically-sized types occupy the same size in memory.
-This size is known at compile-time.
-Raw pointers or references `*const T`, `*mut T`, `&T`, `&mut T` to such types are represented in memory as a single pointer.

-Different values of a same DST (dynamically-sized type) can have a different size which can be queried at runtime.
-Raw pointers and references to DSTs are “fat” pointers made of one data pointer to the value together with some metadata.
-In Rust 1.30, a DST is always one of:

-* A struct whose last field is a DST (and is the only DST field), where the metadata is the same as for a reference to that field.
-* A slice type like `[U]`, where the metadata is the length in items,
-* The string slice type `str`, where the metadata is the length in bytes,
-* Or a trait object like `dyn SomeTrait`, where the metadata is a pointer to a vtable (virtutal call table).
-  A vtable contains the size and required alignment of the concrete type, a function pointer to the destructor if any, and pointers for the implementations of the trait’s methods.

-## Fat pointer components

-Typical high-level code doesn’t need to worry about this, a reference `&Foo` “just works” wether or not `Foo` is a DST.
+Typical high-level code doesn’t need to worry about fat pointers, a reference `&Foo` “just works” wether or not `Foo` is a DST.
 But unsafe code such as a custom collection library may want to access a fat pointer’s components separately.